 Touted as a means for adults to stop smoking conventional cigarettes, electronic cigarettes have become increasingly popular over the last several years Commonly referred to as ‘vaping’, a user inhales nicotine and numerous other chemicals through a battery-powered e-cigarette which heats the nicotine and other liquid chemicals contained in a pod or cartridge until it turns into a mist.
 JUUL is the most popular ‘e-cigarette’ manufacturer currently on the market, generating over $1billion in revenue in 2018 alone.
 JUUL is so popular that many young people have deemed use of the product ‘JUUL-ing’.
 However, what JUUL has touted as a safe smoking-cessation device has become an epidemic among today’s youth, particularly teens.
 From 2017 to 2018, e-cigarette use by high school students increased by 78%, to nearly 1 in 5 students.
 A 2017 study performed by the U.S. Centers for Disease Control & Prevention found high schoolers and middle schoolers use e-cigarettes more than conventional ones.

-A recent article by Jesse Pounds of the Greensboro News & Record highlighted the story of a 14 year old North Carolina teen who had to enter a rehabilitation facility – he was so addicted to nicotine he was ‘vaping’ the equivalent of 80 conventional cigarettes a day!
+An article by Jesse Pounds of the Greensboro News & Record highlighted the story of a 14 year old North Carolina teen who had to enter a rehabilitation facility – he was so addicted to nicotine he was ‘vaping’ the equivalent of 80 conventional cigarettes a day!
 In August the U.S. Food & Drug Aministration reported it was investigating 127 reports of seizures related to ‘vaping’ (“seizures have been reported as occurring after a few puffs or up to one day after use“).

-Juul splurged on sponsorship events at schools, summer camps and police-run community camps where sessions were camouflaged with generic names like “holistic health education.”
+JUUL splurged on sponsorship events at schools, summer camps and police-run community camps where sessions were camouflaged with generic names like “holistic health education.”

 In one case, the company paid $134,000 to host a five-week summer camp in Baltimore where even third graders were enrolled, the report said.